Tensor Rank and Complexity: Apolarity Theory

 Since $A_f$ has Krull dimension zero and is generated by homogeneous elements of degree one, it holds that $\deg A_f = \dim_{\prC} A_f = (\alpha_0 + 1)(\alpha_1 + 1) \cdots (\alpha_n + 1)$. \prExample \end{ex}

-Now, we turn to the main result of this section.
+Next, we turn to the main result of this section, the Apolarity Lemma.
 It was a smart idea due to Sylvester to link the differential operators killing $f$ with the decompositions of $f$ as sum of powers of linear forms.

+To formulate the statement, recall that we identify $\prSym^d(V^\vee)$ with the space of homogeneous polynomials on $V$, compare Remark~\ref{pr:remSymmetricTensor}~b).
+Therefore, we view $\prSym(V^\vee)$ as the homogeneous coordinate ring of $\prP(V)$.
+For a closed subscheme $Z \subseteq \prP(V)$ let $I_Z \subseteq \prSym(V^\vee)$ denote the unique saturated ideal corresponding to $Z$; it is the vanishing ideal of $Z$.

+Now, we state the reduced version of the Apolarity Lema.
+It is instructive to also reformulate it in a down-to-earth way for binary forms.